lukaszdobrzynski/Library/README.md

 The key feature of a search engine is quick and efficient retrieval of data.
 This is achieved through an index that organizes data structures for fast lookups regardless of dataset size. *The Library*'s search engine, powered by a static index deployed on a RavenDB database, responds to queries in under 200ms on a local machine.
 This ensures seamless access to the extensive catalogue, allowing users to search comprehensively and without delays.

 To enhance accessibility, The Library's search engine exposes a flexible search API, offering multiple search options for client applications.
 The API supports querying by individual text fields such as title, author, publishing house, or ISBN, as well as combined searches across these properties indexed together.
 Additionally, the API enables date queries, including date range and sequence queries.
 All query types can be integrated with other queries using logical operators, allowing users to build complex search expressions.
-This flexibility enables tailored queries, accommodates diverse use cases, and ensures an intuitive search experience.
+This flexibility enables tailored queries, accommodates diverse use cases, and aims to ensure an intuitive search experience.

 ## Setup and Run